Stars on 45: First single personnel and recording

 With the bootleg recording obviously already circulating in dance clubs on both sides of the Atlantic, van Kooten decided to "bootleg the bootleg" and create a licensed version of the medley by using soundalike artists to replicate the original hits and therefore contacted his friend and colleague Jaap Eggermont.
 The Beatles soundalikes were established Dutch singers.
 John Lennon's parts were sung by Bas Muys of the 1970s Dutch pop group Smyle.
-Paul McCartney's and George Harrison's parts were sung by Sandy Coast frontman Okkie Huysdens and Hans Vermeulen, who had worked with Vermeulen in the band Rainbow Train.
+Paul McCartney's and George Harrison's parts were sung by Sandy Coast frontman Hans Vermeulen, and Okkie Huysdens, who had worked with Vermeulen in the band Rainbow Train.
 Apart from the recreated songs, an original chorus and hook written and composed by Eggermont and musical arranger Martin Duiser called "Stars on 45" was added at intervals to help string differing sections together.
 The '45' in the title refers to the playback speed of a vinyl record single — 45 rpm; such singles were often simply called "45s".
 The female vocals in the chorus were performed by session singer Jody Pijper.
 Later recordings also featured uncredited vocals by Dutch 1970s star Albert West and Arnie Treffers of the rock revival band Long Tall Ernie and the Shakers.
 The Stars on 45 recordings were made before the birth of digital recording technology, which meant that each song was recorded separately and the different parts were subsequently manually pieced together with a pre-recorded drumloop, using analog master tapes, in order to create the segued medleys.
 The specific drumloop heard on most Stars on 45 recordings is often referred to as the "clap track", due to its prominent and steady handclaps.